What is the Scope of Operations Management?

 Process and Facility Design

-Process design aims to create efficient systems by minimizing waste, reducing process time, and ensuring smooth operations.
-Facility design, on the other hand, deals with the optimal layout of physical spaces, equipment, and workstations to enhance productivity and reduce unnecessary movement within the facility.
+The purpose of process design is to create effective systems by eliminating waste, minimizing process time, and facilitating smooth operations.
+Facility design, on the other hand, entails the optimal positioning of physical spaces, equipment, and workstations to maximize productivity and minimize unnecessary movement within the facility.

 Supply Chain and Inventory Management